Search

 Are fixed annuities securities?

-In contrast, variable annuities are considered securities because the return you earn is tied to the market performance of the investments in your subaccounts.
+In contrast, variable annuities are considered securities because the interest you accrue is tied to the market performance of the investments in your subaccounts.
 That means you bear the investment risk.
 Variable annuities are subject to regulation by the U.S. Securities and Exchange Commission (SEC).

 gold line